sulianthual/scribbler/README.md

 - file: this is a reference to the png image being edited, that can be dragged and dropped elsewhere (as long as it is saved).
 Drag and drop to a texture (e.g. of a Sprite2D) to apply the image.
 Or drag and drop to the drawing area, any color slot, or to "onions".
 Remember to save your changes before dragging.
 - clear: clears the current drawing
 - help: a very basic popup help text.
 - size: opens a popup menu to resize the image.
-In the popup menu you can select resize mode (stretch, crop to top-left corner or crop to center), select template sizes, multiply/divide width and height or swap them, etc. Then press OK to confirm (no undo).
+In the popup menu you can select resize mode (stretch, crop to top-left corner or crop to center), multiply/divide width and height or swap them, select from some templates, etc. Then press OK to confirm (no undo).
+You can drag any Vector2 from Inspector (e.g. scale) to "size" which will fill the multiply/divide factors (can be useful if resizing a sprite on screen or whatever).
 - onions: used for onion skinning (see below).
 - options: opens a popup with option to show a grid (still finnicky) or use sprite sheets (see below).
 - new: start a new drawing